rawitat/gtypist_lessons/programming_quotes.typ

 I:J. Horning
 S:Computer Science is the only discipline in which we view adding a new wing :to a building as being maintenance.

+*:FUNNY_30
+I:Anonymous
+S:All computers wait at the same speed.

+*:FUNNY_31
+I:Anonymous
+S:Artificial Intelligence usually beats natural stupidity.

+*:FUNNY_32
+I:Miguel de Icaza
+S:Every piece of software written today is likely going to infringe on someone :else's patent.

+*:FUNNY_33
+I:Anonymous
+S:Good programming is 99% sweat and 1% coffee.

+*:FUNNY_34
+I:Jeff Atwood
+S:The older I get, the more I believe that the only way to become a better :programmer is by not programming.

+*:FUNNY_35
+I:Bruce Ediger
+S:The only "intuitive" interface is the nipple.
+After that it's all learned.

+*:FUNNY_36
+I:Larry Wall
+S:Real programmers can write assembly code in any language.

+*:FUNNY_37
+I:Jeff Atwood
+S:No one hates software more than software developers.

+*:FUNNY_38
+I:Anonymous
+S:Developer: an organism that turns coffee into code.

+*:FUNNY_39
+I:Anonymous
+S:There's no test like production.

+*:FUNNY_40
+I:Anonymous
+S:There is nothing quite so permanent as a quick fix.

 # for the last lesson, no question asked, just goto menu
 G:MENU